 Modern expectations of responsiveness and availability are devastasting to our ability to focus deeply.
 They're incompatible with solving hard problems and building strong teams, and they make it difficult to live an intentional, considered life—all of which I consider much more important than being a "good" correspondent.

-As a result, my approach to correspondence is different than what people have come to expect when they send an email, dial a phone, or propose a meeting in 2020.
+As a result, my approach to correspondence may be different than what you expect when you send an email, dial a phone, or propose a meeting.

 I welcome you to email me using your discretion.
 I respond to most of the email I receive, but my response times vary from less than an hour to almost 6 months.
 Please know that my potentially lengthy response time isn't about you.
 It's about the fact that I take my ability to focus deeply on the 1 or 2 most important projects I'm working on very seriously, and being good at email isn't part of that job (in fact, it's mostly antithetical).